 This route follows the Ontario shoreline of the Ottawa River, from Andrew Haydon Park at Holly Acres Road to the outflow of Green's Creek at the Sir George-Étienne Cartier Parkway.
 This pathway, one of the longest in the network, offers an experience of the Ottawa River shoreline.
-It includes a nine-kilometre section east of LeBreton that falls under the Ottawa River South Shore Riverfront Park Plan, a portion passing through the Capital core area below the Parliament Hill escarpment, a missing portion that would extend between the Rideau Canal and Rideau Falls, and an eastern segment that follows the Sir George-Étienne Cartier Parkway corridor.
+It includes a nine-kilometre section east of LeBreton that falls under the Ottawa River South Shore Riverfront Park Plan, a portion passing through the Capital core area below the Parliament Hill escarpment, a missing portion that would extend between the Rideau Canal and Rideau Falls, and an eastern segment that follows the Sir George-Étienne Cartier Parkway Corridor.

-- Complete the missing "Rideau to Rideau" segment over the long term. - Improve the temporary link along Sussex Drive over the short term, between Nepean Point and the Rideau River. - Pilot segregation and placemaking initiatives along the Ottawa River South Shore Riverfront Park. - (Rideau Canal locks 1 to 8). - 5 Study universally accessible connections for the segment between Major's Hill Park and the Ottawa Locks (Rideau Canal locks 1 to 8).
+- Complete the missing "Rideau to Rideau" segment over the long term. - 2 Improve the temporary link along Sussex Drive over the short term, between Nepean Point and the Rideau River. - Pilot segregation and placemaking initiatives along the Ottawa River South Shore Riverfront Park. - 4 Improve the crossing at the Ottawa Locks (Rideau Canal locks 1 to 8). - Study universally accessible connections for the segment between Major's Hill Park and the Ottawa Locks (Rideau Canal locks 1 to 8).